-That said MHM does not advocate requesting full payment before a consultation.
+That said MHM does not advocate requesting payment in advance.

-One group of Private Consultant Surgeons made it mandatory that ALL self-funding patients paid in advance.
+One group of Private Consultant Surgeons once made it mandatory that ALL self-funding patients paid in advance.

-Cancellations are completely different from “Did Not Attend”.
-Frankly, none of my guys (and gals) suffer from a significant number of cancellations anyway.
-Yes, there is a small number.
+Cancellations are completely different from “Did Not Attend” and frankly none of my guys (and gals) suffer from a significant number of cancellations.

-Patients who do not attend for their consultation represent a 100% loss of revenue.
+Patients who do not attend for their consultation represent a 100% loss.

-It matters little if the consultation is 20, 30 or 45 minutes.
-If the patient does not attend the consultation then that time is lost.
-No revenue may be charged for it.
+If the patient does not attend the consultation then that time is lost and no revenue may be charged for it.

-Certainly, this is true if the patient is insured.
-It is extremely unlikely any insurance company will allow a fee to be charged if the patient did not attend for a consultation even if a cancellation was necessary for genuine reasons.
+Certainly, this is true if the patient is insured for it is extremely unlikely any insurance company will allow a fee to be charged if the patient did not attend for a consultation even if a cancellation was necessary for genuine reasons.